Wayback Machine: Healthcare Advocates, Inc.

 In 2003, Harding Earley Follmer & Frailey defended a client from a trademark dispute using the Archive's Wayback Machine.
 The attorneys were able to demonstrate that the claims made by the plaintiff were invalid, based on the content of their website from several years prior.
 The plaintiff, Healthcare Advocates, then amended their complaint to include the Internet Archive, accusing the organization of copyright infringement as well as violations of the DMCA and the Computer Fraud and Abuse Act.
-Healthcare Advocates claimed that, since they had installed a robots.txt file on their website, even if after the initial lawsuit was filed, the Archive should have removed all previous copies of the plaintiff website from the Wayback Machine, however, some material continued to be publicly visible on Wayback.
+Healthcare Advocates claimed that, since they had installed a robots.txt file on their website, even if after the initial lawsuit was filed, the Archive should have removed all previous copies of the plaintiff website from the Wayback Machine; however, some material continued to be publicly visible on Wayback.
 The lawsuit was settled out of court after Wayback fixed the problem.

 Suzanne Shell

 Activist Suzanne Shell filed suit in December 2005, demanding Internet Archive pay her US$100,000 for archiving her website profane-justice.org between 1999 and 2004.
 Internet Archive filed a declaratory judgment action in the United States District Court for the Northern District of California on January 20, 2006, seeking a judicial determination that Internet Archive did not violate Shell's copyright.
 Shell responded and brought a countersuit against Internet Archive for archiving her site, which she alleges is in violation of her terms of service.
 On February 13, 2007, a judge for the United States District Court for the District of Colorado dismissed all counterclaims except breach of contract.
-The Internet Archive did not move to dismiss copyright infringement claims Shell asserted arising out of its copying activities, which would also go forward.
+The Internet Archive did not move to dismiss the copyright infringement claims that Shell asserted arose out of its copying activities, which would also go forward.

 On April 25, 2007, Internet Archive and Suzanne Shell jointly announced the settlement of their lawsuit.
 The Internet Archive said it "...has no interest in including materials in the Wayback Machine of persons who do not wish to have their Web content archived.
 We recognize that Ms. Shell has a valid and enforceable copyright in her Web site and we regret that the inclusion of her Web site in the Wayback Machine resulted in this litigation."
 Shell said, "I respect the historical value of Internet Archive's goal.
 I never intended to interfere with that goal nor cause it any harm."

 Daniel Davydiuk

-Between 2013 and 2016, a pornographic actor named Daniel Davydiuk tried to remove archived images of himself from the Wayback Machine's archive, first by sending multiple DMCA requests to the archive, and then by appealing to the Federal Court of Canada.
-The images were then finally removed from the website in 2017.
+Between 2013 and 2016, Daniel Davydiuk, a pornographic actor, tried to remove archived images of himself from the Wayback Machine's archive, first by sending multiple DMCA requests to the archive, and then by appealing to the Federal Court of Canada.
+The images were removed from the website in 2017.